-But The Joint Committee on Vaccination and Immunisation (JCVI) published updated guidance on Covid-19 vaccines and pregnancy on 30 December 2020.
-They confirmed that there is not enough evidence to recommended routine use of Covid-19 vaccines during pregnancy, but that there are no known safety concerns.
+The Joint Committee on Vaccination and Immunisation (JCVI) have said that although there is not enough evidence to recommend the general use of Covid-19 vaccines during pregnancy, there are no known safety concerns RCOG (2020).

-The JCVI advise that pregnant women who are clinically extremely vulnerable should consider having a Covid-19 vaccine during pregnancy.
-This is because their underlying condition puts them at a higher risk of experiencing serious complications of Covid-19.
+The JCVI advise that pregnant women who are clinically extremely vulnerable should discuss having a Covid-19 vaccine during pregnancy.
+This is because their underlying condition puts them at a higher risk of experiencing serious complications of Covid-19 RCOG (2020).

 A health professional will discuss the benefits and risks of vaccination in pregnancy on an individual basis, to help you make an informed decision.